Congratulations on your wedding today, Eric and Sarah!

 I like to think that Jesus began his public ministry at a wedding in Cana to signal to us that marriage is the gospel made visible.
 Eric and Sarah, this is why we rejoice with you today!

-PS: Here’s a longer version (pdf) I wrote first, before trimming it down to what is reproduced above.
+PS: Here’s a longer version, “The Gospel on a Napkin” (pdf) I wrote first, before trimming it down to what is reproduced above.
 And here’s a link to the “Reflections on Isaac and Rebecca” and “Charge to Couple” that I wrote for my own wedding nearly 25 years ago.